Keynote speakers

 Marijke Veenstra

-Dr Veenstra is Professor at the Health Services Research Unit at Akershus University Hospital in Norway.
+Dr Veenstra is Research Professor at the Health Services Research Unit at Akershus University Hospital in Norway.
 She is interested in research and policies addressing social inequalities in later life.
 Dr Veenstra has a background in medical sociology from the University of Groningen, The Netherlands and a PhD from the Faculty of Medicine at the University of Oslo.
-Between 2013 and 2018, she was the research director of Norwegian Social Research at Oslo Metropolitan University and the previous president of the Norwegian Society for Aging Research.
+Between 2013 and 2018, she was the research director at Norwegian Social Research at Oslo Metropolitan University and the previous president of the Norwegian Society for Aging Research.
 She coordinated the national research infrastructure for NorLAG – the longitudinal Norwegian Life Course, Ageing and Generation Study.

 Dr Veenstra is and has been involved in a number of major research projects.
 Currently, she leads the TRILL project, funded by the Research Council of Norway, which aims to map key transitions in later life and their impact on opportunities for ageing well, across sex, socioeconomic position and local contexts.